mkeeter/rayray/README.md

 - Diffuse, metal, and glass materials
 - The only three shapes that matter:
     - Spheres
-    - Infinite planes
+    - Planes (both infinite and finite)
-    - Finite planes
+    - Cylinders (both infinite and capped)
 - Any shape can be a light!
 - Antialiasing with sub-pixel sampling
 - Will **crash your entire computer** if you render too many rays per frame